around-star/DyNeRF_nODE/README.md

 ## Generalizing across different initial conditions

-We train our model on a few trajectories with different initial conditions (i.e. positions and velocities).
+We train our model on a few trajectories with different initial conditions (i.e. positions and velocities), while keeping the physical parameter the same..
 Our model generalizes to unseen initial conditions and generates novel trajectories.

 ### Scene 1
 <!-- Generalization Pendulum -->